danielthepope/xkcdfull/README.md

 You can add `?full` to all endpoints to display the comics without text.

+## Is it suitable for work?
+Probably?
+So long as you're not easily offended.
+Comics picked by [https://xkcd.dpope.uk/](https://xkcd.dpope.uk/) won't have bad words, but that doesn't mean they'll be free of unsuitable themes.

 ## Run your own server
 ```
 npm install